This section pulls together fundamental information about bullying, including:

 In 2014, the Centers for Disease Control and Department of Education released the first federal definition of bullying.
 The definition includes three core elements:

 - repetition or high likelihood of repetition of bullying behaviors

 This definition helps determine whether an incident is bullying or other type of aggressive behavior, such as one-time physical fights, online arguments, or incidents between adults.

 Some bullying actions can fall into criminal categories, such as harassment, hazing, or assault.

 - There is not a single profile of a young person involved in bullying.
 Youth who bully can be either well connected socially or marginalized, and may be bullied by others as well.
 Similarly, those who are bullied sometimes bully others.
-Youth who both bully others and are bullied are at greatest risk for subsequent behavioral, mental health, and academic problems.

 - Solutions to bullying are not simple.
 Bullying prevention approaches that show the most promise confront the problem from many angles.
 They involve the entire school community—students, families, administrators, teachers, and staff such as bus drivers, nurses, cafeteria and front office staff—in creating a culture of respect.
 Zero tolerance and expulsion are not effective approaches.

 - Bystanders, or those who see bullying, can make a huge difference when they intervene on behalf of someone being bullied.